schramm-famm/docs/design/websocket_protocol.md

 the conversation for the next version.
 The conversation version number is incremented with every valid `Edit Update` message received from a client.
 The checkpoint is used to handle `Cursor Update` messages from clients that are behind on the conversation state.
-Each checkpoint will contain the following
+Each checkpoint uses the version number as the key and the value is an Object that contains the following fields:
-fields:
-* `version`: int
-    * The conversation version number of this checkpoint.
 * `active_users`: Object
     * User IDs are the keys and the value is another Object of the user's caret `start` and `end` at this conversation version.